What Is a Thai Acupressure Point?

 Yoga Nadis Energy Channels - eBook

-These minor Chakras (“affiliate” energy distribution centers of the main Chakras) are associated with important acupressure points along the various Nadis, called Marma Points or Varma Points in Ayurveda and Yoga.
-In fact, this concept of minor Chakras or Marma Points is thought to correspond with the concept of important Thai Acupressure Points.
+These major Chakras and minor Chakras (“affiliate” energy distribution centers of the main Chakras) are associated with important acupressure points along the various Nadis, called Marma Points or Varma Points in Ayurveda and Yoga.
+In fact, this concept of Chakras and Marma Points is thought to correspond with the concept of important Thai Acupressure Points.

 In addition, Chakras and Marma Points, and subsequently the principal Thai Acupoints, are thought to be “doors,” “windows,” junction points, or connections between the subtle body (consisting of various energetic layers, that is, of Prana, feelings, ideas, thoughts, and other subtle energies) and the gross body (the one of mass and matter, that is, flesh, bones, blood vessels, nerves, and so on).